Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 From the start, the website have seen 2.6 millions users and displayed 6.6 millions pages.

 Thread Reader is a service working on top of Twitter so it is by definition very social.
-Somedays nothing much happen, but all the sudden, out of nowhere: 800 persons/minutes goes on the website to read some buzzing content!
+Someday nothing much happen, but all of a sudden out of nowhere: 800 persons/minutes goes on the website to read some buzzing content!